 ‘Bad News from the Colonies’

 Sean Townley’s show at Kristina Kite in Los Angeles presents a mystery for the viewer.
 Whether this mystery is solved, however, seems beside the point.
-In today’s media environment where immediate legibility (and insta-gratification) is taken for granted, the power of this work instead resides with the clues, details, and the overall picture the viewer takes in and deciphers.
-Two wooden wings flank an arrangement of sculptures, including a small, ornate antique-looking table with what could be a small ostrich skeleton placed on top, as well as what appears to be a celebrant’s chair (used by the priest or bishop in a church) encased in a plastic bubble pumped with gas.
+In today’s media environment where immediate legibility (and insta-gratification) is taken for granted, the power of this work instead resides with the clues, details, and the overall picture the viewer receives and then deciphers.
+Two wooden wings, for example, flank an arrangement of sculptures that includes a small, ornate antique-looking table with what could be a small ostrich skeleton placed on top, as well as what appears to be a celebrant’s chair (used by the priest or bishop in a church) encased in a plastic bubble pumped with gas.
 In another room, similar objects are placed on antique-looking plinths: a black staff mounted by a small globe and eagle wings, as well as the form of a black frock that could be worn by a judge or bishop.

 On the walls are an ornately-carved wooden double-headed eagle (the heads are missing ) and a capsule-shaped object that looks like a “cryptex” from The Davinci Code.
 The “cryptex” offers the viewer a direction to settle in, as does an image from the J. Paul Getty Trust picturing an antique chair encased like the object in the main room.
 The show suggests a meditation on antique forms, classical zoology, objects of faith, and their preservation.
 It’s a cryptic message that acts as an invitation for the viewer to enter and explore.